saimadhav1825/mycompanywebsite/CLIENT_ACQUISITION_STRATEGY.md

 ### 📞 **Phone Script for Cold Calls**

 ```
-"Hi [Name], this is [Your Name] from Lotusly.
+"Hi [Name], this is [Your Name] from NaviraSoft.
 I hope I'm not catching you at a bad time?

 I was looking at [Company Name]'s website and I think there might be an opportunity to help you [specific improvement].